 The blood glucose test strips for the One Touch® Verio® product which we developed with LifeScan were first launched in the Netherlands in January 2010 and are now available in much of the world's self-monitored blood glucose market including North America, major European markets and Australia.
-While initial market acceptance for One Touch® Verio® has been positive, there is no guarantee that the product will secure and maintain adequate market share.
+While market acceptance for One Touch® Verio® has been positive to date, there is no guarantee that the product will secure and maintain adequate market share in a timely fashion.

-Likewise, we cannot be sure that any other products we are involved in developing with our customers and partners, such as the test strip and reader products for the point-of-care coagulation market that we are developing with Siemens, will be successful in the marketplace or will secure and maintain adequate market share.
+Likewise, we cannot be sure that any other products we are involved in developing with our customers and partners, such as the test strip and reader products for the point-of-care coagulation market that we are developing with Siemens or our own PT-INR test, will be successful in the marketplace or will secure and maintain adequate market share.

-Our ability to be profitable or maintain profitability in the future will be adversely affected if any of the products that we are involved in developing fail to achieve or maintain market acceptance or compete effectively in the market place.
-It would reduce or eliminate our revenues from product sales and manufacturing and have a material adverse effect on our business and financial position.
+Our ability to be or maintain profitability in the future will be adversely affected if any of the products that we are involved in developing fail to achieve or maintain market acceptance or compete effectively in the market place.
+It would reduce or eliminate our revenues from product sales and/or manufacturing and have a material adverse effect on our business and financial position.